Literary Elements: The 7 Building Blocks of an Epic Story

 A great story leaves the audience feeling something, whether happy, sad, thrilled, anxious, or even uncomfortable.

-The tone of a story is the mood or feeling of the story.
+The tone of a story describes its mood or feeling.
 Some stories handle heavy subjects in comedic ways, whereas others can turn ordinary events into stressful thrillers.
-As an author, it’s important to decide how you want your audience to feel, not only during a story’s climax but during the entire course of the story.
-This is the tone.

 How Do I Use Literary Elements to Craft a Story?